-During a Trial Lesson flight, your instructor will demonstrate the controls of the glider, and then will let you do as much or as little of the flying as you like.
+During your Gliding Experience flight, your instructor will demonstrate the controls of the glider, and then will let you do as much or as little of the flying as you like.
 Some people are more interested in flying, others prefer to have a good look around the Warwickshire countryside, and most people like to do a bit of both.
-During an Air Experience flight, you will not be able to use the controls at all.
 There are maps of the area in the Clubhouse, including a map of the airfield when it was an RAF training airfield in the mid 1940s.
 You can still see the layout of the old airfield quite clearly from the air, even though its been farmed for seventy years.

 On a clear day, you can see the Cotswolds, the Malverns, and the Lickey Hills, the centre of Birmingham stands out very clearly, as do all the nearby towns of Stratford, Warwick, Leamington, Redditch, and Coventry.
 You get a completely different perspective on the world when you see it from 1500 feet.
 Sometimes, though, high atmospheric pressure makes the air hazy, which makes it difficult to see off into the distance – the skies are clear and blue, but they’re not the best conditions for flying.